GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/README.md

 Now that we've changed the application it needs to be rebuilt and a new container image needs to be created and pushed to the Artifact Registry with a new label to distinguish it from the original image.

 > **Note** Since this isn't a ReactJS gHack, we will give you the command to run from the root folder of the React app (ie: `./react-app`):
+>
-> ```bash
+> ```shell
 >  npm run build:monolith
 > ```

 Now that the React app has been rebuilt, you can build and push a new container image.

 Once we have a new container image ready, we need to roll it out to production.